 Finally, the gentile selection hypothesis does not provide a satisfactory explanation of the Jewish/gentile differences in the patterning of the Verbal and Performance subscales.
 These differences are very robust, and the gentile selection hypothesis must propose that individuals with high Verbal rather than Performance IQ were better able to escape the effects of persecutions.
 Now it might be the case that high verbal intelligence would be more adaptive in escaping persecutions, but it is not obvious why this would be the case.
 One possibility is that verbal intelligence was associated with wealth and success among Jews, and it was these attributes that were favored during persecutions.
-However, given the evidence that wealth and verbal intelligence were strongly associated because of Jewish religious practices and the occupational profile of Jewish elites in traditional societies, the gentile selection hypothesis really comes down to a slightly altered version of the eugenic hypothesis.
+However, given the evidence that wealth and verbal intelligence were strongly associated because of Jewish religious practices within the Jewish community, the gentile selection hypothesis really comes down to a slightly altered version of the eugenic hypothesis.